 Please refer to underground and overhead utility line levels within the Utilities Level Library (mdot_01 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS2.

-Please refer to underground and overhead utility line levels within the Utilities Level Library (mdot_02 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS3.
+Please refer to utilities line levels within the Level Library (mdot_02 workspace) for standard levels that would be used within this reference file in Power GEOPAK SS3.

 U-XXXXXX_ExUtility_20YY-MM-DD.dgn